-In a special election in Spring 2021, residents of South Kingstown will have an opportunity to approve or reject the bond referendum.
+In a special election on Tuesday, May 4, 2021, residents of South Kingstown will have an opportunity to approve or reject the bond referendum.

-Town officials estimate that for a typical South Kingstown home assessed at $400,000, the impact on the annual tax bill would be about $209.
+Town officials estimate that for a typical South Kingstown home assessed at $400,000, the impact on the annual tax bill would range from about $200 (if 50% State reimbursement) to $280 (if 35% State reimbursement).
 This increase would be phased in over several years.